rajtechnosgs/sql-business-insights/INTERPRETATIONS.md

 ## Q4 — Top Products by Net Revenue (After Refunds)

-**⚠️ Not finalized — data quality issue found.** The result you sent shows `refunds_amount = 0` for all 4,000 products, which conflicts with the known correct refund total (~₹11.97L) confirmed earlier.
-This means the `return_item_prices` join (linking `return_items` → `return_requests` → `order_items`) isn't matching any rows — likely a column name or join condition mismatch. **This section needs to be rewritten once the query is re-run with correct refund numbers** — writing an interpretation now would just document a wrong result as if it were real.

 **What the query does (1 sentence):** Ranks products by revenue net of refunds, by aggregating gross revenue, returns, and refunds in three separate CTEs before combining them.

 **Pattern choice (1–2 sentences):** Kept revenue, returns, and refunds as three independent CTEs (`product_revenue`, `product_returns`, `product_refunds`) rather than one multi-join query, since joining all three raw tables directly would multiply rows and inflate the revenue numbers.
 Refund amounts are allocated proportionally across a return's items by `line_total` share, since `refunds.amount` is stored at the return level, not the item level.

-**Business interpretation:** *(pending — will fill in once refunds_amount is populated correctly)*

-**What I'd ask next:** *(pending)*
+**Business interpretation (2–3 sentences):** Eastlight Clarity ANC Headphones generated the highest net revenue (₹921.5K), helped by virtually no returns and only a negligible refund adjustment.
+Most of the top-performing products retained nearly all of their gross revenue after refunds, although a few—such as Marigold Home Craft Lite Wireless Earbuds and Vastra Craft Pulse Kids Smartwatch—experienced noticeably larger refund deductions despite remaining among the highest revenue generators.
+This suggests that while these products sell exceptionally well, monitoring the drivers of refunds could further improve their profitability.

+**What I'd ask next:** Are the products with the largest refund deductions experiencing quality issues, fulfillment problems, or customer expectation mismatches?
+Comparing refund amount per unit sold and the most common return reasons for these high-revenue products would help identify where profitability can be improved without sacrificing sales.

 ---